 What is a Brow Lift?

 A brow lift is a surgical procedure designed to raise and elevate a drooping brow line.
-With aging, the brow line descends, creating a droopy upper eyelid, as well as a tired appearance around the eyes.
+With aging, the brow line descends and results in upper eyelid drooping, and a tired appearance around the eyes.
 In an effort to combat this descent, the forehead muscles remain contracted, resulting in horizontal forehead wrinkles.
-The goal of a brow lift is to rejuvenate and open up the appearance of the brow and upper eye, while at the same time smoothing forehead lines and furrows.
+The goal of a brow lift is to rejuvenate and open up the appearance of the forehead, brow, and upper eyelid region.

 Who is a candidate for a Brow Lift?

 You may want to consider a brow lift if you have:

 - Drooping eyebrows

 - Overall tired appearance around the eyes and upper face

 A brow lift can be performed in several different ways.

 - A coronal brow lift involves a long incision across the scalp.
 The soft tissues of the forehead and brow line are elevated and redraped, and the excess tissue excised.
 This procedure results in a long scar across the scalp and has a longer recovery time than other less invasive procedures, although the results tend to last a little bit longer.

 - A pretrichial brow lift places an incision directly in front of the hairline and can be used to shorten an excessively long forehead.
 It has similar efficacy as a coronal brow lift, but it does risk visible scarring at the hairline.